Teachers' Day: APC-Led State Govt Declares Public Holiday

 Why is Teachers' Day important?

-Teachers' Day is important because it celebrates the significant contributions of educators to society, honours their hardwork and dedication, and recognises the critical role they play in shaping individuals and the future of nations.
+Teachers' Day is important because it celebrates the significant contributions of educators to society, honours their hard work and dedication, and recognises the critical role they play in shaping individuals and the future of nations.

 The day provides a platform to raise awareness about the importance of education, strengthens the teacher-student relationship, and encourages more people to enter the noble teaching profession.
-It also allows for reflection on the challenges teachers face and promotes support for a resilient and inclusive education system.

 Source: Instagram

-Remi Tinubu speaks on teacher shortage
+Remi Tinubu speaks on Nigeria's teacher shortage

 Meanwhile, Nigeria's first lady, Oluremi Tinubu, celebrated educators worldwide for World Teachers’ Day 2025, urging a renewed focus on addressing the pressing global teacher shortage.